jenciso/newblog/content/blog/create-a-simple-spring-boot-application-with-gradle/index.md

   - java
 ---

+## Overview

-To create a simple spring boot application as a classic Hello World!", you don't need to use an IDE for it.
-Luckily, Gradle website explain to you how to do this via a [simple tutorial].
-I will try to sumarize it.
+To create a simple spring boot application, as the very famous example "Hello World!", you don't need to use an IDE software.
+Fortunately, you can use only gradle CLI, and the Gradle website explains how to do this via its [simple tutorial].
+I will try to sumarize it in this article

 ## Getting Started

-Initialize your project:
+Initialize your project via `gradle`

 ```
 gradle init --type java-application
 ```

-It generates these files, pay attention to the directory structure.
+It will create this directory structure adding some files

 ```
 $ tree spring-hello-world/